KUNOur/basenc/README.md

 How to Build
 ------------

+This project can use GNU Autotools to build itself.
+To create the proper configuration scripts, run

+	autoreconf -iv

-You should be able to build this with the standard
+You should then be able to build this with the standard

 	./configure
 	make
 	make install

-This project can use the CMake build system.
+This project can also use the CMake build system.
 To build the basenc library (libbasenc), do the following in the top-level directory:

 	mkdir build